avinash-vijayaraghavan/llama2_c/README.md

     - Saves the activations, gradients in 'state.bin'
   - `make test`
     - Load the activations and gradients in 'state.bin'
-    - Load llama2 model (in in model.py) from the 'stories15M.pt' checkpoint
+    - Load llama2 model (in model.py) from the 'stories15M.pt' checkpoint
     - Run a single forward pass
     - Test tensor equality
 - Tests individual model components: